ayoubdahdouh/Command-ds/README.md

-# Command lf
+# Command ds

-`lf` (List Files) is a directory listing command for linux distro, it displays directories and files as a tree.
+`ds` (List Files) is a directory listing command for linux distro, it displays directories and files as a tree.
 It lists information about the files such as permissions, size, modifications, etc.

-`lf` is an alternative to the `ls` command, but has a different perspective.
+`ds` is an alternative to the `ls` command, but has a different perspective.
 It is much simpler to use thanks to its few options that make it very easy to handle.

 ## Features